Keir Hardie: Keir Hardie Society

 On 15 August 2010 (the 154th anniversary of Hardie's birth) the Keir Hardie Society was founded at Summerlee, Museum of Scottish Industrial Life.
 The society aims to "keep alive the ideas and promote the life and work of Keir Hardie".
 Among the co-founders was Cathy Jamieson, who at the time was the MSP for the constituency of Carrick, Cumnock and Doon Valley, which covers the area where Hardie lived most of his life.
 Scottish Labour leader Richard Leonard was the main founder of the society, along with Hugh Gaffney MP.

 In other media

 In August 2016, Jim Kenworth's play A Splotch of Red: Keir Hardie in West Ham was premiered at various venues in Newham, including Neighbours Hall in Canning Town at which Hardie spoke.
 The play deals with Hardie's battle to win the constituency of West Ham South.
 It was directed by James Martin Charlton; Samuel Caseley played Keir Hardie.

+Hardie appears as a character in Howard Spring's 1940 novel, Fame Is the Spur, in which he gives advice and support to the main protagonists in the early days of the labour movement.